All Club/Society Execs – and especially Treasurers – must ensure that funds:

 - are used in a manner that represents good value for money for members

-The SU does not expect individuals to pay for sizeable purchases for their Clubs from their own funds – anything beyond nominal amounts can be paid through the SU using the Online Finance System, Money Request or Purchase Order forms to avoid Execs or other Members having to use their personal money and await reimbursement.
+The SU does not expect individuals to pay for sizeable purchases from their own funds – anything beyond nominal amounts can be paid through the SU using the Online Finance System, Money Request or Purchase Order forms to avoid Execs or other Members having to use their personal money and await reimbursement.

-Use of Club Funds - Specific Instances
+Use of Funds - Specific Instances

-Where a decision is required as to what constitutes “reasonable” the nature and scale of expenditure will be considered in conjunction with the aims and objectives in the Club’s Constitution and the balance of their accounts.
+Where a decision is required as to what constitutes “reasonable”, the nature and scale of expenditure will be considered in conjunction with the aims and objectives in the Club’s Constitution and the balance of their accounts.

-Society funds cannot be used to purchase alcoholic drinks, except:
+Society/Club funds cannot be used to purchase alcoholic drinks, except:

 It is stated within a Sponsorship Agreement that a sponsor’s money can be used to fund social events or the provision of refreshments.